yiisoft/validator/docs/guide/conditional-validation.md

 There are some more criteria that have no shortcuts and need to be set explicitly because they are less used:

-- `Yiisoft\Validator\EmptyCriteria\WhenMissing` - a value that is treated as empty only if it is missing (not passed at all).
+- `Yiisoft\Validator\EmptyCriteria\WhenMissing` - a value is treated as empty only when it is missing (not passed at all).
 - `Yiisoft\Validator\EmptyCriteria\WhenNull` - limits empty values to `null` only.

 An example with using `WhenNull` as parameter (note that an instance is passed, not a class name):